 Guests sit on the roof, sipping mugs of wine.

-Chickens cluck happily in the playhouse, ready to be slaughtered.
+Chickens cluck happily in the Wendy house, ready to be slaughtered.

-Actors chomp away on spruced-up $1 frozen dinners.
+Actors chomp away on spruced-up £1 ready meals.

 A DJ pumps out the sound of a restaurant.